 7. A memorial or other paper presented to the House may not be withdrawn from its files without its leave.
 If withdrawn certified copies thereof shall be left in the office of the Clerk.
-When an act passes for the settlement of a claim, the Clerk may transmit to the officer charged with the settlement thereof the papers on file in his office relating to such claim.
-The Clerk may lend temporarily to an officer or bureau of the executive departments any papers on file in his office relating to any matter pending before such officer or bureau, taking proper receipt therefor.
+When an act passes for the settlement of a claim, the Clerk may transmit to the officer charged with the settlement thereof the papers on file in the office of the Clerk relating to such claim.
+The Clerk may lend temporarily to an officer or bureau of the executive departments any papers on file in the office of the Clerk relating to any matter pending before such officer or bureau, taking proper receipt therefor.